Resource Center

 • Compensation for proficiency, production, or hours worked

-• An incentive to the employee to stick by your company
+• An incentive for the employee to remain with your company

-• Payment you make for occasional periods when employees are off-duty
+• Payments you make for occasional periods when employees are off-duty

-• Premium pay for holiday, Saturday or Sunday work
+• Premium pay for holiday or weekend (Saturday or Sunday) work

 • Discretionary bonuses

-Most importantly, an employee’s regular pay rate cannot be less than their minimum wage, regardless of how you pay them, the nature of work, or working conditions.
+Most importantly, an employee’s regular pay rate cannot be less than minimum wage.
+This applies regardless of how you pay them, the nature of work, or working conditions.

-If you pay employees weekly, biweekly, or semimonthly, there’s a slight rule change.
-You can still pay employees overtime wages on the next payday.
-However, if that’s not tenable, you can delay their overtime wage, but not for more than seven days following the end of their payroll period.
+There’s a slight rule change for employees paid weekly, biweekly, or semimonthly.
+Overtime wages can still be paid on their next payday, but if this is not possible you may delay their overtime payments.
+Payments can not be held for more than seven days following the end of their payroll period.

 Penalties For Late Overtime Wage Payment